Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 change to take effect.

 ¤ To make changes to the footnote's (or endnote's) text area — i.e., "inside the note" formatting — for just the current document, see the "Changes...(Part 2)..." section below. ¤ To make your changes permanent ("stick") for future documents, see below.
-How to do it In a document that has at least one footnote or endnote in it -Typical changes You can
+How to do it In a document that has at least ONE footnote or endnote in it - Tips and notes

 change various aspects of footnotes and endnotes with the Advanced settings